ArbitrCameron/caldera-install/README.md

 Now cd to the caldera directory, run `source venv/bin/activate`, then `python server.py`.
 The server will be ready when you see 'All systems ready' above a colorful and bold output of CALDERA in the terminal.
 Now browse to http://[Server-IP]:8888 and log in.

 Note: installing Caldera with this script currently only allows you to log in using the IP address ran with the script.
 If you try to login using [http://127.0.0.1:8888](http://127.0.0.1:8888/) or [http://localhost:8888](http://localhost:8888/), you will be prompted for username and password, but you will not be able to login.
 No error comes back.

+This is the first public script I’ve developed, created to support my current role’s use of Caldera.